FabioScielzoOrtiz/DBRobustClust/README.md

-# DBRobustClust
+# db_robust_clust

-For more information, check out the official documentation of `DBRobustClust` at: https://fabioscielzoortiz.github.io/DBRobustClust-docu/intro.html
+For more information, check out the official documentation of `db_robust_clust` at: https://fabioscielzoortiz.github.io/db_robust_clust-docu/intro.html